primap-community/primap2/docs/source/usage/select_and_view.md

 ```

 Note that the units are then stored in the DataArray's `attrs`, and can be
-restored using the {ref}`da.pr.quantify` function.
+restored using the {py:meth}`xarray.DataArray.pr.quantify` function.

 ## Descriptive statistics

 To get an overview about the missing information in a Dataset or DataArray, you
-can use the `pr.coverage` function.
+can use the {py:meth}`xarray.DataArray.pr.coverage` function.
 It gives you a summary
 of the number of non-NaN data points.

 To illustrate this, we use an array with missing information: